CFDHubUserGuide/UserGuide/AccessToTheCluster.rst

 Figure: CFDHub hardware structure for user access.

-In order to use the computing resources the user must log in to *nodevg-0-3* or *nodevg-0-4* depending on your Research Group.
+In order to use the computing resources the user must log in to *nodevg-0-1*, *nodevg-0-2*, *nodevg-0-3* or *nodevg-0-4* depending on your Research Group.
 The login nodes are distributed as following:

 .. _ResearchGroups:

+- *nodevg-0-1*: All research groups;

+- *nodevg-0-2*: Temporary access to old */big-scratch*;

-- *nodevg-0-3*: To be defined;
+- *nodevg-0-3*: All research groups;

 - *nodevg-0-4*: All research groups.

-**Please note that nodevg-0-3 is unavailable until further notice and every user should login through nodevg-0-4.**

 *Remember:*